-The CLIO bulk formulae were developed several years ago for the Louvain-la-neuve coupled ice-ocean model (CLIO, Goosse et al. [1999]).
+The CLIO bulk formulae were developed several years ago for the Louvain-la-neuve coupled ice-ocean model (CLIO, ?).
 They are simpler bulk formulae.
 They assume the stress to be known and compute the radiative fluxes from a climatological cloud cover.